NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Fists of the Ruby Phoenix/Archery Specialist.md

     desc: "  The archery specialist ignores the penalty to their attack rolls from the volley trait"

   - name: "Rain of Arrows"
-    desc: "`pf2:2` (flourish) The archery specialist fires several arrows at once, each aimed to land in a @Template[burst|distance:10] within 60 feet.
+    desc: "`pf2:2` (flourish) The archery specialist fires several arrows at once, each aimed to land in a 10-foot burst within 60 feet.
 The archery specialist makes a longbow Strike and compares the attack roll result to the AC of all creatures in the burst.
 The specialist rolls damage only once and applies it to each creature hit.
 Rain of Arrows counts as three attacks for the archery specialist's multiple attack penalty."

 ```